defenestrator/macys_qe_dev_setup/README.md

 - f#) I said, "I DO IT ALL THE TIME"
 - c#) Ain't this boogie a mess?

-So I made a naive little shell script for Macys.com to speed up the process of onboarding new QE developers.
+So I made a naive little shell script for Macys.com to speed up the process of on-boarding new QE developers.